Freelancer Agreement Template, Free Download 2026

 Should a freelancer have an LLC?

 Forming an LLC provides a freelancer with personal liability protection, separating personal assets from business debts and legal claims.
 An LLC also offers tax flexibility and can enhance credibility with clients.
 However, it is not legally required to freelance.
 The decision depends on the freelancer's risk exposure, income level, and whether they work in fields where errors could lead to lawsuits.
 Freelancers earning significant income or working on high-value projects benefit most from the liability shield.
+An Llc operating agreement sample document formalizes the business structure.
 Regardless of entity structure, every freelancer should use a written freelancer agreement for each engagement.

 More Free Templates